 Cedar Hall was the proud recipient of a brand new school minibus this week with thanks to the generosity of Michael Hayes, Managing Director of Railscape Ltd. Railscape kindly donated £10,000 and Leigh-on-Sea Lions also donated £5,000.
 The PSFA fundraised for the remaining amount.
 The school were overwhelmed by the generosity and the hard work of everyone concerned.

 Jack Petchey Award

-The two winners for the Autumn Term were announced recently at our end of term Christmas Concert.
+The two winners for the Spring Term were announced recently at our end of term Easter assembly.

-The first winner is Doddy who is in Year 11.
-Doddy has worked particularly hard on his Literacy skills and has improved immensely.
+The first winner was Preston who is in Year 11.
+Preston has recently completed a very successful work experience placement.
+The staff were full of praise for his work with them and gave him a glowing report.
 He is a kind and friendly pupil who has matured into a very responsible young man.
-A fantastic role model to everyone, Doddy will be sorely missed when he leaves us later this year.
+A fantastic role model to everyone, Preston will be sorely missed when he leaves us later this year.

 We have been very lucky to have a new room added to our building which will be used as a workshop for pupils to learn new skills in many areas.
 One of which is currently 'bricklaying' and on a Tuesday afternoon and a Thursday morning Year 9 and Year 11 pupils get the chance to learn how to use bricks and build with them.
 Here are a few photographs of the pupils in action!